The Autistic 10-Step Plan for Making Friends

 Heather’s YouTube playlist on friendship:

-If you’d like more in-depth, structured, or personalized help with finding belonging, community, and a sense of home, and processing the rage and grief of their lack—and are open to paid resources—here are my top three options.
+If you’d like more in-depth, structured, or personalized help with with finding belonging, community, a sense of home, or processing the rage and grief of their absence—and are open to paid resources—here are my top three options: